mfaani/book-writing/techniques/README.md

 ## Side characters.
 Toys.
 Teddy Bears...

+# Build up

+Give hints thar for example, mention something related to finding a possible solution.
+Don't go deeper. then 5 pages after, you use your previous hint. basically don't just suggest a solution or refer to it and then follow it through.

+often gapping in between is a good idea

 # Drawing

 You can draw a scene in the house.
 Let it have a wall, background curtains, etc.